 See the OneDrive tutorials for more information.

-Provides 15GB of storage, and is popular for real-time collaboration on documents as multiple users can work on one thing at the same time.
+Google Drive is a cloud storage solution available to Dartmouth students and full-time paid staff.
+It is popular for real-time collaboration on documents as multiple users can work on one thing at the same time.
 The biggest complaint is that it converts files into “google docs” rather than their original format, which also makes them harder to use in other formats.
-1TB of storage can be purchased from Google at your own expense for $99.99/year.
+Each Dartmouth user receives 1TB of storage on Google Drive.

 Along with your OneDrive account, you also have access to the Microsoft Web Apps and Microsoft iPad Apps for Word, Excel, and PowerPoint.
 This means you can create, edit, and share Microsoft files from any device, anywhere.